PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Experiment

-\textbf{Prompt-Guided Pooling Approach.} Beyond the weighted average pooling detailed in the main text, we experimented with several alternative pooling methods guided by the prompt.
+\textbf{Pooling Approach.} Beyond the weighted average pooling detailed in the main text, we experimented with several alternative pooling methods guided by the prompt.
 First, we applied separate spatiotemporal pooling, conducting pooling operations independently on the temporal and spatial dimensions before concatenation.
 We also explored combinations of different pooling sizes to assess their impact.
 Lastly, we implemented max pooling using weights derived from the prompt as guidance.
 As shown in Table \ref{ablation:poolapp}, spatiotemporal separate pooling demonstrates the worst performance, underscoring the importance of maintaining the 3-dimensional spatiotemporal structure during pooling.
 Max pooling, though slightly better, still falls short, suggesting that a few prominent features are insufficient to represent the entirety of the video.
 The combination of various pooling kernels performs similarly to direct weighted averaging when the context length is comparable.
-Consequently, we opted for weighted averaging, as it provides optimal results while maintaining a simpler structure.
+Furthermore, we experimented with a TOME-like \citep{bolya2022token} token merging approach, which adaptively fuses visual tokens based on their N×N similarity.
+However, as shown at the bottom of Table \ref{ablation:poolapp}, TOME not only achieves a lower compression ratio compared to PPLLaVA but also performs worse in terms of effectiveness.
+Consequently, we opted for weighted averaging PPLLaVA, as it provides optimal results while maintaining a simpler structure.

-\textbf{Is PPLLaVA Really Helpful for Long Video?} Token compression is a key feature of PPLLaVA, primarily aimed at enhancing the understanding of long videos.
-To validate PPLLaVA's effectiveness in this regard, we conducted an additional ablation experiment.
-As shown in Table \ref{ablation:long}, we first experimented with larger pooling kernels to accommodate more frames.
-The results indicate that even with some discrepancies between training and testing, using a greater number of frames still improves long video comprehension.
-When fewer frames are used during training, the disadvantage in long video understanding becomes even more pronounced.
-In the most extreme case, when no pooling is applied, even with significantly longer context lengths, the understanding of long videos is the weakest due to the limited number of frames that can be accommodated.